 What are those Yellow Mushrooms?

-Leucocoprinus birnbaumii Identification
+How to Identify Leucocoprinus birnbaumii

-Indoor identification of the yellow houseplant mushroom is really easy.
+Indoor identification of the Yellow Houseplant mushroom is really easy.
 If there are small yellow mushrooms growing alongside your houseplants, they are probably Leucocoprinus birnbaumii, or simply, yellow mushrooms.

 Take a look at this video to see if your yellow mushrooms look like these: